This resource was annually reviewed in October 2014.

-A claim or issue or a defence to a claim or issue has no real prospect of success.
+A claim or issue or a defence to a claim or issue has no real prospect of success and

 There is no other compelling reason for a trial.

 A defendant may obtain summary judgment against a claimant in any proceedings.
-However, claimants in certain proceedings may not be able to obtain summary judgment.
-(For further information, see Practice note, Summary judgment: an overview: Excluded proceedings (www.practicallaw.com/9-203-1180)).
+However, claimants in certain proceedings may not be able to obtain summary judgment (see Practice note, Summary judgment: an overview: Availability of summary judgment ( www.practicallaw.com/9-203-1180) ).

 The court can direct that an application for summary judgment be made (CPR 3.3(1) and (4)).

-If a defendant has challenged the jurisdiction of the court, a claimant should not make an application for summary judgment until the outstanding challenge is determined.
+If a defendant has challenged the court's jurisdiction, a claimant should not seek summary judgment until the outstanding challenge is determined.

 A summary judgment application could result in delay and costs.
 Until heard, proceedings are suspended for other purposes.
 Unsuccessful applications will likely lead to adverse costs orders against the applicant.

-A court may not grant summary judgment if a defendant needs more time to investigate the claim or the case is highly complex.
-For further information, see Practice note, Summary judgment: an overview, The test the court will apply (www.practicallaw.com/9-203-1180).
+A court may not grant summary judgment if a defendant needs more time to investigate the claim or the case is highly complex (see Practice note, Summary judgment: overview: Complexity ( www.practicallaw.com/9-203-1180) ).

-Only in very exceptional cases will summary judgment be granted at trial (see Practice note, Summary judgment: an overview, When should summary judgment be considered? (www.practicallaw.com/9-203-1180))
+Only in very exceptional cases will summary judgment be granted at trial.

 Where will I find the Court rules?